jpl2nd/CBScenario/README.md

 # CB Scenario Overview
-The word doc has the explanation of the code samples submitted.
+The Word Doc has the scnario overview, as well as my design thoughts and assumptions.
+It contains the context for the sql file and data access class.

+Thanks!